shangerxin/config-ini/README.md

 $ bower install config-ini

 # Simple example ini content
-- If there is no option supplied for the option a default section will be used,for more detail please check https://en.wikipedia.org/wiki/INI_file
+- If there is no section supplied for the options then a default section will be used
 ```
 optionName0=value0
 optionName2=value2